John Tyler: U.S. House of Representatives

-The major issue of the Sixteenth Congress (1819–21) was whether Missouri should be admitted to the Union, and whether slavery would be permitted in the new state.
-Acknowledging the ills of slavery, he hoped that by letting it expand, there would be fewer slaves in the east as slave and master journeyed west, making it feasible to consider abolishing the institution in Virginia.
+The major issue of the Sixteenth Congress (1819–1821) was whether Missouri should be admitted to the Union and whether slavery would be permitted in the new state.
+Acknowledging the ills of slavery, he hoped that by letting it expand, there would be fewer slaves in the East as slaves and masters journeyed west, making it feasible to consider abolishing the institution in Virginia.
 Thus, slavery would be abolished through the action of individual states as the practice became rare, as had been done in some Northern states.
 Tyler believed that Congress did not have the power to regulate slavery and that admitting states based on whether they were slave or free was a recipe for sectional conflict; therefore, the Missouri Compromise was enacted without Tyler's support.
 It admitted Missouri as a slave state and Maine as a free one, and it also forbade slavery in states formed from the northern part of the territories.
-Throughout his time in Congress, he voted against bills which would restrict slavery in the territories.
+Throughout his time in Congress, he voted against bills that would restrict slavery in the territories.

-Tyler declined to seek renomination in late 1820, citing ill health.
+Tyler declined to seek renomination in late 1820, citing frequently ill health.
 He privately acknowledged his dissatisfaction with the position, as his opposing votes were largely symbolic and did little to change the political culture in Washington; he also observed that funding his children's education would be difficult on a congressman's low salary.
 He left office on March 3, 1821, endorsing his former opponent Stevenson for the seat, and returned to private law practice full-time.